bmndc/nokia-leo/README.md

 - [External links](#external-links)

 ## Don't buy a counterfeit
 Here's the funny thing: it's easier to get a genuine version of the original Nokia 6300 than its rebranded version.
-On eBay, Shopee and [other online shopping sites], you may see hundreds of listings of used 6300 4G in various conditions.
+On eBay, Shopee and [other online shopping sites] across North America, Europe and Southeast Asia, you may see hundreds of listings of used 6300 4G in various conditions.
 While the listings seem to look identical, many of those are NOT genuine but are knock-offs with [terrible build quality] and user experience.
-Do keep an eye on those:
+Do note that:
 - Brand-new KaiOS phones, even when off the shelves, don't cost less than 2/3 of their retail prices.
-- HMD has [never sold 2G-only version of any of its devices in KaiOS lineup], at least in its official capacity.
+- HMD has [never sold 2G-only version of any of its KaiOS devices] in its official capacity.
 All KaiOS phones from HMD are well-equipped with 4G LTE, Wi-Fi and Bluetooth.
 KaiOS devices are required to have 3G at minimum.
 - If the seller only uploaded generic photos showing the phone's exterior, ask for some additional photos of the box it came in.
 A genuine phone's box would show all its features on the fine print, as well as an information sticker indicating its model number (which matches the device specification table above) and targeted regional market.
 Note: Check the model number on the packaging box with that on another information sticker under the battery, and when dialing `*#0000#` in the operating system!
 - Look for signs of the phone running KaiOS and not MRE: KaiOS uses the distinct [Open Sans UI font] and vibrant, properly aligned UI elements.
 KaiStore and related services should be available at all time.
 It does NOT natively run Opera Mini 4.4 or other Java/MRE apps.